 Vulcanized fiber discs (commonly known as fiber discs) are round grinding wheels with a backing made of vulcanized fiber that is coated on one side with resin and abrasive grain.
-Fiber discs are fitted to suitable backing pads and used on angle grinders, predominantly for machining metal.
+Abrasive fiber disc is fitted to suitable backing pads and used on angle grinders, predominantly for machining metal.

 The safety requirements applicable to fiber discs and their backing pads are laid down in the EN 13743 standard.
 The maximum surface speed (maximum operating speed) for fiber discs is 80 m/s.

 As they can be combined with a wide range of grain types and backing pad versions, fiber discs have an extensive scope of applications ranging from rough machining to finish grinding of surfaces.
 The benefits fiber discs offer over abrasive mop discs and grinding discs are the elasticity of the backing, resulting in excellent adaptability, a fine and uniform scratch pattern (compared to grinding discs) and, first and foremost, their more affordable price.